NajeebClouds/meMIA/README.md

 For dataset name, there are 4 datasets in the code, namely, FMNIST (Fashion-MNIST), STL10, and UTKFace.

-For AttrInf, users should provide two attributes in the command line with the format "X_Y" and only CelebA and UTKface contain 2 attributes, e.g.
+For MemInf, users should provide two attributes in the command line with the format "X_Y" and only CelebA and UTKface contain 2 attributes, e.g.
 ```python meMIA_main.py --attack_type 0 --dataset_name purchase --mode -1 --train_shadow --train_model

 ### For MemInf